• Skip to primary navigation

 STEP 8: Sprinkle the streusel topping over the banana pumpkin bread batter.
 Then bake!

-To check for done: gently poke the top center of the loaf with one finger.
-If it springs right back it is baked through.
-If it leaves an indentation, bake another 2-3 minutes and recheck.
+To test for done, gently poke the top center of the loaf with your finger.
+If it springs right back, the banana bread is fully baked.
+If it leaves an indentation, cook for 2-3 minutes more and check again.
+If you underbake the banana bread, the center will sink as it cools.

 A freshly baked loaf of banana pumpkin bread on a white cutting board.